-As discussed last week, only a Kohen can diagnose Tzora'at.
+Only a Kohen can diagnose Tzora'at.
 Kohanim were descendants of Aharon, who was renowned for his efforts in bringing peace between people.
-In Pirkei Avot (1:12) we are advised to be among the disciples of Aharon - loving peace and pursuing peace.
+In Pirkai Avot (1:12) we are advised to be among the disciples of Aharon - loving peace and pursuing peace.

-As we learnt last week, the sins that lead to a person being afflicted with Tzora'at all represent forms of anti-social behaviour, the main sin being lashon hara (negative speech).
-It is specifically Kohanim who diagnosed Tzora'at because perpetrators needed to learn from them to use their words in a loving manner and for the pursuit of peace.
+As we mentioned above, the sins that lead to a person being afflicted with Tzora'at all represent forms of antisocial behaviour, the main sin being lashon hara (negative speech).
+It is specifically Kohanim who diagnosed Tzora'at because the perpetrators of these sins needed to learn from the descendants of Aharon how to use their words in a loving manner and for the pursuit of peace.
 This is a powerful message for the person that was suffering from Tzora'at.
 And a powerful message for us.

 However, if Aharon's descendants represent peace and love, it seems strange that they should be the ones chosen to diagnose Tzora'at and thus cause pain to people.
-Perhaps we can understand this by looking at the story behind the 19th blessing in the Shemoneh Esreh3.
+Perhaps we can understand this idea by looking at the story behind the 19th blessing in the Shemoneh Esreh3.
 As the name suggests, the Shemoneh Esreh (which literally means 18) originally had 18 blessings.
 However, after the destruction of the second Bet Hamikdash, the Jewish people were under serious threat from various sects of heretical Jews.
 Rabban Gamliel, the Nasi, decided to add an additional blessing to the Shemoneh Esreh asking Hashem to help defeat these heretics.
-Shmuel HaKatan was chosen to
+Shmuel HaKatan was chosen to compose this blessing.
+Pirkai Avot teaches that Shmuel HaKatan was a person who lived the maxim of not rejoicing in the downfall of your enemy.
+As the Mishna in Pirkai Avot says:

-1 Bedikas Hamazon, Chapter 2, by Rav Moshe Vaye.
+1 Bedikat Hamazon, Chapter 2, by Ray Moshe Vaye.